surytrap/blindfaith/README.md

 Recommended Player Count: 2
 It is also recommended that you play this Mutation with hand-picked mods from either the Blind Faith Essentials Collection or the Ultimate Blind Faith Collection.

+This mutation was built off of ChimiChano's ["Universal Downpour."]([url](https://steamcommunity.com/sharedfiles/filedetails/?id=3038247005)) Please support the original creator as well.

 # Changes
 **Environmental**
 - A storm is present at all times.